TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 * Associate each product with one or multiple types of clients that were created in the previous step;
 * Specify scopes for this API Product.
 Note the portal uses the scope to policy mapping to enforce access control to API Products, so there should be at least one scope.

-For achieving this, navigate to the 'API Products' menu and select the particular API product you want to use for the DCR flow.
+For achieving this, navigate to the `API Products` menu and select the particular API product you want to use for the DCR flow.
 Next, go to the ‘App registration configs’ section and enable the ‘Enable dynamic client registration’ checkbox.

 After that, specify the scope for this API product.
-You should have at least one scope that was created in the ‘Prerequisites for getting started.'
+You should have at least one scope that was created in [the Prerequisites for getting started]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration#prerequisites-for-getting-started" >}}).
 If you need to specify more than one scope, you can separate them with spaces.

-Finally, select one or multiple types of clients that were created in [the ‘Create client configurations’]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration#create-client-configurations" >}}) section of this guide to associate them with that product.
+Finally, select one or multiple types of clients that were created in [the Create client configurations]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration#create-client-configurations" >}}) section of this guide to associate them with that product.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/configure-api-products-for-the-dcr-flow.png" alt="Configure an API Product to work with the DCR flow" >}}

 #### Configure plans for the DCR flow
 The last step is to configure the plans you want to use with the DCR flow.
-To do this, go to the portal's ‘Plans’ menu section and specify the oAuth2.0 scope to use with each plan.
-You should have at least one scope that was created in [the ‘Prerequisites for getting started.’]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration#prerequisites-for-getting-started" >}}) If you need to specify more than one scope, you can separate them with spaces.
+To do this, go to the portal's `Plans` menu section and specify the oAuth2.0 scope to use with each plan.
+You should have at least one scope that was created in [the Prerequisites for getting started]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration#prerequisites-for-getting-started" >}}).
+If you need to specify more than one scope, you can separate them with spaces.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/configure-plan-for-the-dcr-flow.png" alt="Configure a plan to work with the DCR flow" >}}

 ## Test the DCR flow
-To test the DCR flow, you need to have a developer account.
-Here are the four actions you need to carry out:
+To test the DCR flow, you need to perform the following actions:
 - Request access to the API product and plan you have selected for the DCR flow as a developer;
 - Approve the access request as an admin;
 - As a developer, copy the access credentials and obtain an access token;